dmenne/dmisc2/README.md

 Auxillary functions, some from Stack Exchange and r-help postings.
 For some of these functions, better alternatives are meanwhile available.

-* Construct contrasts in Excel files
+* Construct contrasts in Excel files (not tested on travis)
 * Kaplan-Meier with ggplot2 (Abhijit Dasgupta, Gil Tomas)
 * Kruschke Highest Density
 * Printing survival tables